Overview

 Reservations and Deposits

-A $1,000/person deposit is required at the time of booking.
-Deposits may be made by check, money order or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+A $1000/person deposit is required at the time of booking.
+Deposits may be made by check, money order, or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.

-Cancelling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
-Final payment is due 90 days prior to departure.
-Accounts on which final payment has not been received 80 days prior to the departure date will be cancelled without exception.
+Canceling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
+Final payment is due 90 days before departure.
+Accounts on which final payment has not been received 80 days before the departure date will be canceled without exception.

 Cancellations and Refunds